melvincayas/image-gallery/README.md

 - Use the Unsplash API to create an image gallery and support infinite scrolling that loads 10 images in one batch.
 - Create a toggle button to toggle the image view from list to grid.
-- Clicking on an image renders shows the image in full resolution with additional information such as the photographer, date, views, and downloads.
+- Clicking on an image renders the image in full resolution with additional information such as the photographer, date, views, and downloads.

 ## Built With